Ecconia/ScrapMechanicMapper/README.md

 - Press the `+` and then on the map, to add a waypoint.
 It will ask you for a label, only `Ok/Enter` will place it.
 - By default, it doesn't draw lines, you have to select a color for that, if you don't want it to draw press `Off`.

+Map interactions:
+- You can zoom in and out by scrolling.
+- You can drag your mouse around to move where you are looking on the map.
+- You can select waypoints.
+  - Pressing the `escape` key will clear your selection.
+  - Pressing either `delete` or `backspace` will remove the selected waypoint.
+  - Double clicking on a waypoint (whether selected or not) will let you to edit the name.

 ### TODOs

 Usability: